 We should also note that teacher compensation in the United States is lower, as a fraction of our GNP, than it is in virtually every other major industrialized country in the world, while the number one expense at Advantage Testing is teacher salaries.
 The fees we charge are comparable to, not higher than, those of leading professionals offering highly valued services in other fields.
 Private tutoring by exceptional teachers can have a profound effect on a student's confidence, ability, and attitude.

 Yes.
 Advantage Testing has always worked hard to make its educational services accessible to students of diverse socioeconomic backgrounds.
 To that end, we have provided pro bono instructional help and financial support to a variety of individuals and public service organizations, offered generous financial aid packages to students with demonstrable need, and donated tutoring services to charity benefits and school scholarship funds.
-We also hold small group lessons for which we offer significant financial aid to families that qualify.
+We also hold small group lessons for which we offer significant financial aid to families that qualify, and we provide self-study plans for some tests, helping qualified students prepare using officially released materials and free materials available online.
 It is our explicit goal to enroll motivated students in our programs regardless of their ability to pay.

 Please visit our AT Foundation page for more information about our public service programs.

 Yes.
-We prepare students for a number of standardized tests including the SAT, ACT, SAT Subject Tests, SSAT, and ISEE.
+We prepare students for a number of standardized tests including the SAT, ACT, AP Exams, SSAT, ISEE, GMAT, GRE, LSAT, and MCAT.
 We also offer academic tutoring in a range of subjects at the elementary, high school, college, and professional school level.
 In addition to providing academic tutoring, we have also worked with students on college, graduate, and professional school applications when the institutions to which students are applying permit guidance in the preparation of such applications.